ztj/ztj.github.io/_posts/2015-06-13-macbook-habitual-synergy.md

 But wait, software development on the iPad?
 Well, yes and no. There are some limited tools for this.
 But, most often, it was a matter of using the iPad as an SSH terminal and working on my computer at home with it.
 That was hardly satisfying.
-I actually began designing what might be considered a thin client IDE for the iPad which would depend heavily on a remote computer for the heavy lifting, but, keep all of the files and a very response local editor in the programmer's hands for efficient work on an iPad.
+I actually began designing what might be considered a thin client IDE for the iPad which would depend greatly on a remote computer for the heavy lifting, but, keep all of the files and a very responsive local editor in the programmer's hands for efficient work on an iPad.
 But, seriously, have you any idea the immense amount of work that goes into developing and maintaining a text editor, let alone a programmer friendly editor—never mind a full IDE!
 I couldn't possibly find the time and I don't believe the world is ready to pay fair price for such an app yet either.

 Luckily the MacBook was announced right as I was having this epiphany.
-I sold the iPad and waited months to get my hands on this little beast.
+I sold the iPad and waited months to get my hands on this small wonder.
 I focused on setting it up to offer me the best media, browsing, and communication experience as a sidekick on my desk at work and elsewhere.
 But, I had to see what it could do in terms of actual real work.